Photo by Brent Beerends / MT Athletic Communications

 Can you tell me about the journey you took to get to Monteverde Academy?

 It was a long journey.
-Basically, it started when (Enmanuel) came here to play baseball at Urbana University in Ohio.
+Basically, it started when (my brother Enmanuel) came here to play baseball at Urbana University in Ohio.
 He told me that he thought it would be better for me if I went to high school here, even if it was just for a year.
 After my junior year of high school, we started looking at schools here.
 Montverde wasn’t my first option; I was actually looking at some schools up in Connecticut, but it didn’t work out.
 I was lucky, because coach Tim Layden at Montverde saw my video and talked to my parents.
 We went and visited and liked it, so that’s how I got there.

 When you first came over here, what was the biggest thing that gave you culture shock, or kind of that “Oh wow, this is a lot different than home” moment for you?